Academic Guidelines and Graduate School Policies (excerpted from 2016-2017 Graduate Catalog)

 Western Illinois University is dedicated to the discovery and communication of knowledge.
 The University can best function and accomplish its objectives in an atmosphere where high ethical standards prevail.
-For this reason, and to insure that the academic work of all students will be fairly evaluated, the University strongly condemns academic dishonesty.
+For this reason, and to ensure that the academic work of all students will be fairly evaluated, the University strongly condemns academic dishonesty.
 Please refer to the complete policy at wiu.edu/policies/acintegrity.php.

 A course may not be used to satisfy the requirements of more than one degree unless the student is enrolled in an integrated baccalaureate/master’s degree program.